 The Tinsukia Railway station is about 95 Km & 3 Hours driving distance from Changlang.

-Assam & Arunachal State transport have buses running from Dibrugarh to Changlang via Tinsukia on a daily basis.
+Assam & Arunachal State Transport have buses running from Dibrugarh to Changlang via Tinsukia on a daily basis.

 Ledo Road - The historic Ledo road, connecting India with China via Burma (Present-day Myanmar), passes through Changlang.
 During the second world war, this road was constructed under the leadership of General Joseph Stilwell.
 In his memory, the road is still named Stilwell road.
 Pangsau pass is the border of India and Myanmar which is often visited by Indian tourists.
 The border restrictions are not very strict here and tourists are allowed to enter Myanmar and return back after a short trip inside.

-Lake of no return - It's a famous lake in Changlang district, this lake is famous because during the second world war the lake is used for soft landing of aircraft that was hit by enemies.
+Lake of no return - It's a famous lake in Changlang district, this lake is famous because during the second world war the lake is used for the soft landing of aircraft that was hit by enemies.
 The lake is located not in Changlang but inside Myanmar.
 It can be seen from the Pangsau pass and also can be visited with permission from the authorities.

-Moh - Mol festival is the festival of the Tangas tribe signifies the beginning of a crop season or any agricultural activity.
+Moh - Mol festival is the festival of the Tangas tribe that signifies the beginning of a crop season or any agricultural activity.